formkit/docs-content/inputs/toggle.md

 ### Inner value labels

 Additionally, you can set the `value-label-display` prop to `inner` to render the value labels inside the toggle.
-The `Primary label` will return to being displayed to the right of the toggle.
+The `Primary label` will return to being displayed to the right of the toggle:

 <example
 name="Toggle"